Cold email vs spam is a worthwhile debate, though there’s a definitive answer.

-Another key difference between spam emails and legitimate cold emails is how the sender obtains recipient contact information like their email ID.
+Another key difference between spam emails and legitimate cold emails is how the sender obtains recipient contact information like their email address.

 Recipient addresses for cold emails are usually obtained by searching online for prospects who would benefit from the sender’s offering.

-Once you’ve compiled the list of emails, you can further refine your mailing list and reduce your bounce rate by using email verification tools like Bounceless or Zero Bounce.
+Once you’ve compiled the list of emails, you can further refine your mailing list and reduce your bounce rate by using email verification tools like Bounceless, Zero Bounce — or better yet, GMass’s free email verification tool.
 This will ensure the addresses on the list are functional and valid.

 On the other hand, spammers usually purchase mail lists or use bots that crawl the internet and compile lists of random email addresses.
 Then, they send emails to every address on their list, whether these addresses are functional or not, resulting in a high bounce rate.